kylesinlynn/kylesinlynn/README.md

 - 🔭 I’m currently working on my own project.
 - 🌱 I’m currently learning PHP.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am a Ambivert and little talkative.
+- ⚡ Fun fact: I am Ambivert and little talkative.
 You can find me on Social Media with @kylesinlynn.

 ## 🧰 Languages and Tools: